serverlessworkflow/specification/specification.md

 retries reference [this section](#defining-retries).

 The `nonRetryableErrors` property is a list that references one or more unique names of workflow error definitions.
 This is the list of known errors for which the action should not be retried for.
+It should be used only when the workflow top-level `autoRetries` property is set to `true`.

+The `retryableErrors` property is a list that references one or more unique names of workflow error definitions.
+This is the list of known errors for which the action should be retried for.
+It should be used only when the workflow top-level `autoRetries` property is set to `false`.

 ##### Subflow Action